Brownsville Historical Association logo

 Our members enjoy more.
 We want you to be part of our museums, experience our educational programs and attend our events.
 Become a member today!

-We would like to thank our partners, sponsors and contributors for making our July, August, and September programs possible: Manuel Hinojosa, Juan Velez, Jesus Treviño.
+We would like to thank our partners, sponsors and contributors for making our October, November and December programs possible.
+These include: Dr. Anthony Knopp, Michael Rodriguez, Gilbert Hernandez, BISD, Juan Velez, Jesus Treviño and Texas Embers.

 EXHIBITS